expressjs/expressjs.com/_includes/api/en/4x/router-use.md

 app.listen(3000);
 {% endhighlight %}

-The "mount" path is stripped and is _not_ visible to the middleware `function`.
+The "mount" path is stripped and is _not_ visible to the middleware function.
-The main effect of this feature is that mounted middleware may operate without code changes regardless of its "prefix" pathname.
+The main effect of this feature is that a mounted middleware function may operate without code changes regardless of its "prefix" pathname.

 The order in which you define middleware with `router.use()` is very important.
 They are invoked sequentially, thus the order defines middleware precedence.
-For example, usually a logger is the very first middleware you would use, so every request is logged.
+For example, usually a logger is the very first middleware you would use, so that every request gets logged.

 {% highlight js %}
 var logger = require('morgan');